toastdriven/itty3/docs/tutorial.rst

 Regardless, ``itty3``'s only dependency is Python 3.
 It's been tested on Python 3.7.4+, but may work on older versions.

+Finally, you can find the complete source for this tutorial within the `examples/tutorial_todolist` directory of ``itty3``'s source code.

 Starting An App
 ===============